-So while there's no evidence of Poké-predator problem, even if there were, a gaming law couldn't deter most new sex crimes.
+So while there's no evidence of a Poké-predator problem, even if there were, a gaming law couldn't deter most new sex crimes.

-One expert on sexual violence expert says bills like New York's make a classic mistake.
+One sexual violence expert says bills like New York's make a classic mistake.
 "This is another bill based on the concept of 'stranger danger,' which the research shows comprises a very small portion of sex crimes against children," said Katie Gotch, an Oregon-based sexual behavior treatment provider who is a national co-chair of the National Partnership to End Interpersonal Violence, in an interview with VICE.
 "The majority of sexual abuse perpetrated against children is by someone the victim knows."